andymeneely/project-timber-wolf/rules/RULES.md

 When a character with Loot gets Outdoors, the team has acquired that loot for the heist - place it on the Team Loot square.
 For Cash, increase the Team Cash tracker accordingly.

 A special loot chit is the **Story Beacon**, denoted by an asterisk.
-When a character enters a space with the Beacon for the first time,  refer to the scenario for what to do and remove the chit.
+When a character enters a space with the Beacon for the first time,  refer to the scenario for what to do, then remove the chit.
 </div>

 ## Prisoner

 Some heists have a **Prisoner**, represented by a white pawn.
 A Prisoner is a non-Player Character that your team can "remotely" control.
 A Prisoner is not Freed until their Pressure Sensor space is fully disabled.
 A Freed Prisoner has one Action available (Crawl➜), cannot carry Ideas💡, and needs no planning tokens.
 As a team, you must decide how to use the prisoner's Crawl Action.
+To track when the Prisoner has completed a move, place the white cube on the Crawl space on the Noise tracker.

 In every other way, treat a Freed Prisoner like a regular character.
 Freed Prisoners may carry Loot and may be given sub-actions (e.g. Script Kiddie's AUTOPWN).
 They Auto-Reveal, count as Characters in Security Events, and might need a die roll of their own during the Escape Phase (use a player die for this).

 # Setting Up